 According to the Organization for Economic Co-operation and Development (OECD), higher education graduation rates have been steadily increasing across Mexico for the past decade, resulting in the country having the highest average annual rate of growth for first-time higher education rates among all of the countries the OECD analyzes.
 The organization found approximately 49 percent of young Mexicans are set to graduate with a degree from an upper secondary education institution.

-According to OECD, Mexico is set to retain growth in upper education enrollment by having strong student-teacher ratio levels as well as the number of teaching hours per year, meaning students are be able to spend many hours with their teachers to receive a higher quality education.
 Not only are more Mexican youths entering higher education, they are gaining strong training as well.
+According to OECD, Mexico is set to retain growth in higher education enrollment by having strong student-teacher ratio levels as well as the number of teaching hours per year, meaning students are able to spend quality time with their teachers to receive a better education.

 Manufacturing Digital reported many U.S. employees still perceive the manufacturing industry as blue-collar profession instead of the high quality career path that it is.
 This is not the case in Mexico, where many young workers grew up around assembly and production industry clusters, and so understand how the industry has evolved to need employees with higher education.
 Offshoring to Mexico allows U.S. businesses to take advantage of this growing focus.